ParTcl

 There are a few bugs – namely this one:

-In the default implementation lists are implemented as raw strings that add some escaping (braces) around each iterm.
+In the default implementation lists are implemented as raw strings that add some escaping (braces) around each item.
 It’s a simple solution that also reduces the code, but in some exotic cases the escaping can become wrong and invalid results will be returned.

 Using my experience from Lisp lists, I saw that Tcl lists could be implemented as a linked list as well.
 I proposed it and we’ll see what Serge says.
 I could probably fork ParTcl and add it myself anyway.